emipa606/PresetFilteredZones/README.md

 **Meat:** A zone for meats other than human and insect **Veg:** A zone for rottable fruits, vegetables and edible seeds **Joy:** A zone for ingestibles that give joy when consumed.
 Includes drugs **Animal:** A zone for fresh animal corpses.
-Doesn&apos;t include insect or rotting corpses **Outdoor:** A zone for Items and Raw Resources that will not deteriorate outside **Indoor:** A zone for anything that deteriorates outside
+Doesn't include insect or rotting corpses **Outdoor:** A zone for Items and Raw Resources that will not deteriorate outside **Indoor:** A zone for anything that deteriorates outside